14 Top Tips To Get The Lowest Price

 1. Compare several companies

-Go to the web sites (or telephone) each of the major car rental companies, tell them your travel dates and desired car size, and see who offers you the best price for Maui car rentals.
+Go to the web sites (or telephone) each of the major car rental companies, tell them your travel dates and desired car size, and see who offers you the best price for your Maui car rental.
 The companies with the most choices and the most locations are Hertz, Avis, National, Budget, Alamo, Dollar and Thrifty.
 You have to check several of them, because the company that gave your friend the best price last month may not be the company offering you the best price today.